Summer vegetables take on a deep, rich flavor when roasted with garlic and topped with delicious, oil-free white bean pesto.

 - 1-2 cloves garlic

-- 1 tbsp. white balsamic vinegar or white wine vinegar
+- 1 tablespoon white balsamic vinegar or white wine vinegar

-- Preheat oven to 400 F. Spray a large rectangular baking dish with olive oil and add all the vegetables except the tomatoes to it.
+- Preheat oven to 400 F. Line a large rectangular baking dish with parchment paper and add all the vegetables except the tomatoes to it.
 Sprinkle with freshly ground pepper, and stir in the garlic.
-Give it a very quick spray with the olive oil (1/2 second) and put it in the oven.
-Set the timer for 20 minutes.
+Put it in the oven and set the timer for 20 minutes.

 - After 20 minutes, stir the vegetables and add the tomatoes.
 Return to the oven for 15-20 minutes, until all vegetables are done.

 - While the vegetables are roasting, prepare the pasta according to package directions and make the White Bean Pesto:

 - With the food processor running, drop in the garlic and process until minced.
 Add the basil and chop coarsely.
 Add the remaining pesto ingredients and process until smooth.
 Add salt to taste, if desired.